Next: Non-Deterministic Scatterers

 contains therefore the information about the target.
 Instead of the matrix notation we may use

-a four-element-complex vector which contains the complete information
+which contains the complete information

 of the [S]-matrix.